The Pentagon's new climate change report is missing some important details

 Rep. Jim Langevin (D-R.I.), whose amendment to the 2018 spending bill mandated the creation of the report, said he was “deeply disappointed” by the report.
 “It is unacceptable that the Department has ignored the clear instructions provided by law, and it is unacceptable that our service members and readiness will suffer as a result.”
 Sen. Jack Reed (D-R.I.), ranking member of the Senate Armed Services panel, said, “The report reads like a introductory primer and carries about as much value as a phonebook.”

 The Pentagon has long been in an ambiguous position when it comes to acknowledging and preparing for climate change.
-More than other federal agencies in the Trump administration, DoD has been less likely to skirt past the impact of global warming, given persistent impact of drought, wildfires, and flooding on military installations in the United States and abroad.
-But as an institution that treasures its reputation for transcending partisan politics, DoD has strayed away from emphasizing climate change in its internal documents.
+More than other federal agencies in the Trump administration, DOD has been less likely to skirt past the impact of global warming, given the persistent impact of drought, wildfires, and flooding on military installations in the United States and abroad.
+But as an institution that treasures its reputation for transcending partisan politics, DOD has strayed away from emphasizing climate change in its internal documents.

-One year ago, the Pentagon released another congressionally-mandated report about climate change—that time, a survey of the ways climate change had affected thousands of global installations.
+One year ago, the Pentagon released another congressionally mandated report about climate change—that time, a survey of the ways climate change had affected thousands of global installations.
 Shortly after the release of the report, the Washington Post found out that staffers had removed nearly two dozen references to climate change from an earlier version.
 “Those and other edits suggest the Pentagon has adapted its approach to public discussion of climate change under President Trump,” the Post reported.

-Even as defense officials have become more careful with their rhetoric, they have actually increased their efforts to account for the effect of climate change in certain crucial ways.
+Even as Defense officials have become more careful with their rhetoric, they have actually increased their efforts to account for the effect of climate change in certain crucial ways.
 A warming Arctic has created new opportunities for conflict with Russia and China, something the Navy has become more conscious of in internal strategic guidance.
 In a recent piece about the Pentagon’s slow efforts to prepare for climate change, Jonathan White, who succeeded Titley as task force director, told Mother Jones, “Tying things to climate change could invite a scrutiny that was undesired.”

 If anything, the Pentagon’s reluctance to deal in specifics may lead to more work for the department down the line.
 Rep. Langevin noted, “I expect the Department to reissue a report that meets its statutory mandate and rigorously confronts the realities of our warming planet.”